jlguenego/node-expose-sspi/README.md

 Any idea of new features ?
 Please tell me and raise an issue. :blush:

-- update example Angular and React for 0.1.x versions
 - write a vuejs example
 - write a fastifiy/restify/nestjs example
 - write a medium article